DHTMLX/docs-suite/docs/tree_collection/api/treecollection_parse_method.md

 - `driver: object | string` - optional, type of data (json, csv, xml), json by default

 @returns:
-- `data: array` - an array of loaded items
+An array of loaded items.

 @example:
 // parse toolbar from the json array